AOEmedia/EasyDeployWorkflows/README.rst

-Workflow: ArchivedApplicationWorkflow
+Workflow: SimpleApplicationWorkflow
 ----------------------------------
 This is a simple Workflow that deploys a common Application based on a available archive.
 It deploys the Application to multiple Servers and uses the following steps:

  1 Downloads the Artifact from the configured Source to all configured servers (to the delivery folder).
-The Artifact should be an archive (like MyApp.tar.gz)
  2 Extract the Artifact on all configured servers (within the delivery folder) 3 Install: Rsyncs the Artifact on all configured servers to the configured install target folder 4 Cleanup the extracted Folder

-Workflow: ArchivedApplicationWithNFSServerWorkflow
+Workflow: SimpleApplicationWithNFSServerWorkflow
 ----------------------------------
 Like ArchivedApplicationWorkflow, but it expects, that there is a central NFS server that has the filesystem shared with potential frontend servers.
-It deploys the Application to your infrastructure using the following steps:
+It deploys the Application to your infrastructure by doing the same step like using the ArchivedApplicationWorkflow only on the NFS server.

-  1 Downloads the Artifact from the configured Source to NFS servers (to the delivery folder).
-The Artifact should be an archive (like MyApp.tar.gz)
-  2 Extract the Artifact on NFS  server (within the delivery folder) 3 Install: Rsyncs the Artifact on all configured servers to the configured install target folder 4 Optional: Runs a Sync Script on all the configured Installservers 4 Cleanup the extracted Folder
+But followed by a Sync Script on all the configured Installservers (Frontendservers).

-Workflow: ArchivedApplicationReleaseFolderWorkflow
+Workflow: ReleaseFolderApplicationWorkflow
 ----------------------------------
-This is a simple Workflow that deploys a common Application based on a available archive.
+This is a simple Workflow that deploys a common Application based on a available source.
 It used the commonly used Releasefolder Pattern:

 <TargetReleaseFolder>